naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

 Review Node-RED Console Log
 ################
-A final, and more "involved" approach, is to look at the Node-RED console logs.
+A more "involved" approach is to look at the Node-RED console logs.
 The skill related Nodes/ contrib output significant information to the console log.
 Include any output here, and from the commands/ views above if you end up raising an issue on GuitHub.

 For Docker-deployed instances, this is as simple as executing the command (container name dependant)::

     sudo docker logs -f <container_name>

-Throttling?
-################
-Yes, throttling.
-Due to the architecture of Alexa skills, there is an AWS Lambda function that supports this service/ any Amazon interactions.
-In order to limit potential costs and ensure a good service experience for users across Node-RED Smart Home Control, a rate limiter is in-place for:

-* Viewing state in the Alexa Application

-In day-to-day usage you are extremely unlikely to be throttled, however during testing you may trigger the rate limit against your account/ a specific device.

-.. note:: The current rate limit is 100 requests, per device, per hour.
-If you exceed the defined limit you will be unable to request state data on the specific device for one hour.
-Commands are currently unaffected by this limit.
-This is subject to change at any time, without warning.

 Re-link Your Account